8 critical design aspects for better public restrooms

 For flooring, consider non-porous sealing options such as epoxy over a concrete floor.
 These materials are long-lasting and easier to clean.

-An unsealed concrete floor might be tempting as it costs less, but the concrete will absorb urine (and other liquids).
-It’s very difficult to remove such odours and this can make people less inclined to use your facilities.
+An unsealed concrete floor is cost effective, but over time the concrete will absorb urine (and other liquids).
+It’s very difficult to remove such odours and this can negatively impact user comfort.

-Some sealing finishes can be made to look deliberately “speckled”, which reduces the prominence of dirt and scuff marks in between cleaning.
+Some painted finishes have a “speckled” appearance, which reduces the prominence of dirt and scuff marks in between cleaning.

 Tiles (both large and small) can have excellent aesthetics, but are vulnerable to vandalism.
-The grout typically discolours and absorbs odours.
+The grout typically discolours and absorbs odours, and tiles when cracked are inconvenient to replace.
 Ultimately, the requirements to keep a tiled surface (floor or wall) looking pristine are very high.

-For walls, ribbed mini-orb panels deliver superior vandalism and graffiti resistance.
+For walls, ribbed mini-orb panels deliver superior vandalism, impact and graffiti resistance.
 They’re extraordinarily easy to clean and their modular nature makes them very economical to replace if damaged.

 #6 Exteriors